ETCBC/bhsa/docs/features/mother.md

 In the Text-Fabric representation of the BHSA dataset, *mother* is an *edge* feature.
 The nodes correspond to the objects, and the edges to relationships between nodes.
-The edges that belong to the *mother* feature, correpond to the *mother* relationship.
+The edges that belong to the *mother* feature, correspond to the *mother* relationship.

 We count how many mothers nodes can have (it turns to be 0 or 1).
 We walk